 In accordance with the Investment Property Strategy, hold/sell decisions for the investment properties remain under active review, subject to business plan progress and investment market sentiment.
-Whilst some assets are likely to be sold over the short to medium term, no assets were being marketed or prepared for immediate sale at 31 March 2020.
+Three properties were either being prepared for sale, being marketed or prices had been agreed at 31 March 2021 (combined valuation: £21,150,000).
+These properties are